It is 2016 as I’m writing this. I have been recovering from another bout of Depression. I have been dealing with a series of them since about 2004.

 - Have a comprehensive Mental Health Plan.

 My journey to feeling this well has been long with many twists and turns.
+My series of depressive episodes just keep rolling in and I keep getting back up again.

 I hope your journey can be as rewarding.